 Saucony IncrediRUN (TPEE)

 In March 2024, Saucony filed a trademark for IncrediRUN, sparking curiosity here in the lab about what it could signify.
-A few months later, they teased the running world with an ultra-limited release of the Endorphin Elite 2 for the Paris 2024 Olympics, featuring a mystery foam touted as the most resilient ever used in a running shoe.
+A few months later, they teased the running world with an ultra-limited release of the Endorphin Elite 2 for the Paris 2024 Olympics, featuring an ultra-soft foam touted as the most resilient ever used in a running shoe.
 That's bold!

 This revolutionary foam was officially named IncrediRUN (now it all makes sense) in late 2024 and is set to make its grand debut in Spring 2025.
 It will also feature in models like the Saucony Endorphin Trainer, which incorporates this cutting-edge material partially.
 With such bold claims, we can’t wait to test it.